sogame/danger-plugin-toolbox/docs/validations.md

 ### cssLocalStylelintChange

-Check if stylelint has been disabled in the commited files (scss or css).
+Check if stylelint has been disabled in the committed files (scss or css).

 ##### Configuration